weecology/lab-manual/UF-Policies:-PCARDS.md

 ## Rules of Use

+* P Card info is at [UF Procurement](https://procurement.ufl.edu/uf-departments/procurement-cards-pcards/)
 * Purchase limit of $2000
 * Monthly limit of XXXX (can't remember right now, I think $5,000)
-* Purchases cannot include sales tax
+* Purchases cannot include sales tax if in Florida or with vendors with UF agreement (eg Amazon).
 * Can be used for travel costs (flights, car rentals, gas for business travel, etc)
 * Cannot be used to purchase food or drinks
 * NEVER EVER EVER use for personal use.
 There is no "I'll payback the University for this".
+This includes putting gas in a non-university vehicle, even if it's for work travel.
 * When you're leaving UF, cancel your pcard by just emailing them (pcard@ufl.edu) on your last day, and they will have you shred the card yourself.

 ## Getting a PCARD